 Lie: He lies on the floor/He lay on the floor/He has lain on the floor/He is lying on the floor

-Farther vs. Further: This one is actually sort of a trick question.
+This one is actually sort of a trick question.
 In the U.S., farther is usually used to indicate actual, physical distance, while further is more of a metaphorical, intangible distance.
 For example, “We’re farther from Austin than San Antonio” but “Her statement couldn’t have been further from the truth.”
 However, in U.K. English, further is used for both meanings, and, according to Grammarist, farther is rarely used.
-Even in U.S. English, however, many dictionaries and style guides make no distinction between the terms or recommend further to be used across the board.
+Even in U.S. English, however, many dictionaries and style guides either make no distinction between the terms or recommend that further be used across the board.

 Which of these notoriously tricky word pairs gives you grief?